Noximi42/kapamonitor/app/website/content/post/post.1.en.md

 +++
-title = 'Primis eget imperdiet lorem' slug = 'post1'
+title = 'Did you know that...' slug = 'knew-you-know-what-01'
-image = 'images/pic03.jpg'
+date = "2020-04-27T00:00:00"
-description = 'Example of post with missing date property' disableComments = true
+description = 'We made good use of the time at home and went on a search for the most interesting facts about the pandemic' disableComments = true
 +++

-Example of post with missing date property.
+> The crisis throws some things in our lives mixed up.
+Some companies become inventive.
+Completely new markets are created.
+For example, the luxury brand Prada now produces protective clothing...

+{{< instagram B_DeaWyonz1 >}}